Moroshima/sasebo/README.md

 # Sasebo

-Easily browse your R2 buckets via a simple web interface.
+**Sasebo** is a lightweight Cloudflare Worker that provides a simple web interface for browsing and downloading objects in your R2 buckets.

 ## Quick Start